ytyulkinaxway/axway-open-docs/content/en/docs/apim_administration/apiportal_admin/expose_APIs_published_from_catalog.md

 4. Click the **Applications** tab and change **Data Source** from **API Manager** to **Unified Catalog**.
 5. Click **Save**.

-Your API Portal is now configured to serve APIs and Applications from the AMPLIFY Unified Catalog, as well as from API Manager.
+Your API Portal is now configured to serve APIs and Applications from the Amplify Unified Catalog, as well as from API Manager.